sciencehistory/scihist_digicoll/README.md

 This can be useful if we need to do some maintenance that doesn't bring down the public interface, but we want to keep staff out while it goes on, so they can't edit things.

 This feature was in our v1 sufia-based app, we copied it over.

+## Using Microsoft SSO
+It's possible to configure the app to use Microsoft single sign-on (SSO) instead of standard email-and-password authentication.
+Details are at ./config/initializers/MICROSOFT_SSO_README.md

 ## Thanks